 - Date Range: By default, the history details are displayed for the last 24 hours.
 From the drop-down, select one of the time intervals to display history details for that time frame. - Export: Use this button to export the listed data as either a JSON or CSV file.
-For more information, see Exporting data. - CRefresh: Update the list displayed. - Search: For more information, see Search box on page 74.
+For more information, see Exporting data. - C Refresh: Update the list displayed. - Search: For more information, see Search box on page 75.

-Table 173: Account Groups: History tab properties
+Table 174: Account Groups: History tab properties

+Property Description

-Property Description Date/Time The date and time of the event.
+Date/Time The date and time of the event.

 User The display name of the user that triggered the event.

-Source IP The network DNS name or IP address of the managed system that
+Property Description Source IP The network DNS name or IP address of the managed system that triggered the event.

-Property Description

-triggered the event.

 Object Name The name of the selected account group.

-Event The type of operation made to the selected account group:

-• Create

-• Delete

-• Update

-Add Membership

-Remove Membership

-NOTE: A membership operation indicates a relationship change with a related or parent object such as the selected account group was added or removed from the membership of a policy, or an account was added or removed from the membership of the selected account group.
+Event Create Delete Update Add Membership Remove Membership NOTE: A membership operation indicates a relationship change with a related or parent object such as the selected account group was added or removed from the membership of a policy, or an account was added or removed from the membership of the selected account group.
 Related Object The name of the related object.
 Related Object Type The type of the related object.
 Parent The name of the object to which the selected account group is a child.
 Parent Object Type The parent object type.